elarchi/elarchi/README.md

 I am insatiably curious, and leverage my previous architecture experiences in everything I do.
 I cross disciplines to keep innovating across tech, social and ecological justice.

-Today I am looking for a position as a junior developer to put my plural skills to good use.
+Today I am looking for a position as a junior developer or junior UX designer to put my plural skills to good use.

 [👉🏾 My online resume](https://issuu.com/emleury/docs/leury-emilie-cv).